Every Gardener A Scientist

 This year I discovered what seems to be an unknown species of parasitoid Leucospis wasp.
 This busy little insect parasitises the parasitoid wasps that parasitise my caterpillar pests.
 It’s an interesting concept, and it’s an indicator that my food garden is developing a mature ecology.

-The most recent discovery is that Species 419, Poecilometis armatus, a predatory bug that kills caterpillars, is a new location record.
+A recent discovery is that Species 419, Poecilometis armatus, a predatory bug that kills caterpillars, is a new location record.

 Ken Walker says “Jerry, your Brisbane record now extends the known distribution of this species several hundred kilometres south of the previously known southern limits”.

 You never know, you may find yourself discovering a new species – or a new record – for our Atlas of Living Australia.
-Thanks to Bowerbird, it’s never been easier to leave your mark on the biodiversity map of Australia!
+Thanks to iNaturalist, it’s never been easier to leave your mark on the biodiversity map of Australia!

 Pictured: the rare crane fly, Nephrotoma australasiae.